Record office policies and deposits

 • records relating to the areas of North Yorkshire which, prior to 1974, formed parts of the West and East Ridings of Yorkshire

-North Yorkshire County Record Office will develop its collections by:
+We will develop our collections by:

-• working with communities, individuals and businesses to promote the idea and benefits of depositing archives
+• working with communities, individuals, and businesses to promote the idea and benefits of depositing archives

 • identifying and consulting with under-represented groups to make new contacts and to raise awareness of archives